So, you have come up with your event idea, guests, invite, location, date, and time.

 Knowing your why is a strategy for finding the best vendor for your corporate event.
 There are several vendors out there, but only a couple are the best fit for your needs.

-In knowing your why, it is also important to decide what values your business/event conforms to.
+In knowing your why, it is also important to decide what values your business or event conforms to.

 For instance, a vendor known for working with shady characters is automatically eliminated from servicing a fraud prevention company.
 Likewise, in some cases, an event vendor that is in partnership with a competitor is also a “no-no”.

-Another angle that relates to your why is public perception.
+Another angle that relates to your reason is public perception.
 What is the word on the street?
 And to what extent are these opinions accurate?

 In finding the best vendor, there is no such thing as too much research.
 You need to know as much as possible, right up to the payment point.

-Another key strategy to successfully identifying corporate event vendors is to draft a budget and stay around it.
+Another key strategy for successfully identifying corporate event vendors is to draft a budget and stick to it.

 You spend so much money on the first set of items you buy such that you do not have sufficient funds to buy the remaining things on your list.